trvedata/move-op/README.md

     /Applications/Isabelle2019.app/Isabelle/bin/isabelle build -D .

-The Isabelle-generated Scala source is written to `evaluation/src/main/scala/Move_Code.scala`, where it is picked up by the evaluation (see below).
+The Isabelle-generated Scala source is written to `Move_Code.scala`.
+To use it in the evaluation, copy that file to `evaluation/src/main/scala/`.

 Papers